mikejick/hugo-geo/content/post/welcome.md

 title = "Welcome!"

 +++
 Welcome to my site.
-Thanks for stopping by.
+Thanks for stopping by!